wp-plugins/vicomi-comment-system/readme.txt

 * New graphs at the Moderation page - Get more insights.
 = 1.25 =
 * Changes at Moderation site - Addded search option - you may search for a comment/spam comment and delete it.
+= 1.26 =
+* Added Comments Analytics - see the most funny, angry (and the like) comments - At the moderation main page.

 == Upgrade Notice ==